yagossc/code_figths/README.md

-##Warning, if you're looking for a solution before solving it, go try some mor (':
+## Warning, if you're looking for a solution before solving it, go try some more (':
-###Solutions to Code Fights Intro section problems.
+### Solutions to Code Fights Intro section problems.

 INFO
 =================